akielaries/openGPMP/README.md

 on using these tools in your own project.

 # Run Examples
-So far I have only been able to create semi-working example using basic arithmetic operations and Linear-Regression.
+So far I have only been able to create semi-working example using basic arithmetic operations, calculus operations such as simple derivatives as well as Linear-Regression.
 All examples are in the [drivers](https://github.com/akielaries/RM-pkg/tree/main/drivers) folder
 ```
 # clone the repo and enter
 $ git clone git@github.com:akielaries/RM-pkg.git
 $ cd RM-pkg

+# to run all examples
+$ ./test.sh

 # compile + run the arithmetic operation example using the provided Makefile
 $ make arith

+# compile + run derivative operations example
+$ make calculus

 # compile + run the Linear-Regression example
 $ make lin-reg